RAS598-2025-S-Team04-v1/RAS598-2025-S-Team04/docs/index.md

 <div style="text-align: justify;">

 The sensor data will be obtained using ROS2, leveraging MuJoCo for simulation comparision and custom ROS2 nodes for real-time interaction.
-The behavior of the robot will be influenced through:
+The behavior of the robot will be influenced through:<br>
 <b> 1. </b> Vision-based Perception: OptiTrack motion capture data will be fused to provide high-accuracy object localization.<br>
 <b> 2. </b> Adaptive Motion Planning: ROS2 will handle trajectory updates dynamically, allowing the robot to adjust its movements based on real-time feedback.<br>

 ### Interfaces for Interaction, Visualization, and Data Storage
 To facilitate monitoring and user interaction, the following interfaces will be developed: <br><br>
-<b> 1. </b> *Simulation:* Used for real-time visualization of the robot’s workspace under control environment, including object positions, planned trajectories, and motion execution. <br>
+<b> 1.
+Simulation: </b> Used for real-time visualization of the robot’s workspace under control environment, including object positions, planned trajectories, and motion execution. <br>
-<b> 2. </b> *Web-Based Dashboard:* A user-friendly interface displaying object tracking data, and force gauge readings.  <br>
+<b> 2.
+Web-Based Dashboard: </b> A user-friendly interface displaying object tracking data, and force gauge readings.  <br>
-<b> 3. </b> *Data Logging System:* All relevant data (object positions, timestamps, drop locations, and trajectory corrections) will be stored in a ROS 2-based database for post-experiment analysis. <br>
+<b> 3.
+Data Logging System: </b> All relevant data (object positions, timestamps, drop locations, and trajectory corrections) will be stored in a ROS 2-based database for post-experiment analysis. <br>

 </div>